-In 2009 a Banks pupil, running back Donald Buckram, broke UTEP’s season rushing record that had stood for over 60 years by rushing for 1,594 yards.
-He led Conference USA in rushing and ranked fourth nationally (132.8 per game).
+In 2009, a Banks pupil Donald Buckram broke UTEP’s season rushing record that had stood for over 60 years by rushing for 1,594 yards.

 Banks helped lead the Miners to three bowl games in his nine seasons and coached six players that were drafted or signed NFL contracts.

 Previously, Banks served as an assistant coach at Idaho State from 2000-03 where he was the special teams coordinator, the recruiting coordinator and coached the running backs and kickers.
-He helped ISU to two eight-win seasons and the 2002 Big Sky Championship.
 Idaho State led the nation in net punting twice in his three seasons.

 He got his coaching start as a graduate assistant under Price at Washington State from 1998-2000, where he worked with the offense and the punters and kickers.

 As a player, Banks was a two-time all-conference punter for Washington State, posting a 42.8 average as a junior and 43.4 as a senior.
 As a senior, he led the Pac 10 and was No. 15 nationally while helping the Cougars go 10-2 and earn an invitation to the Rose Bowl.
 Banks was selected to participate in the Senior Bowl.
-Banks earned his bachelor’s degree in communications from Washington State in 1999 and he is three credits short of completing his master’s in athletic administration.
+Banks earned his bachelor’s degree in communications from Washington State in 1999.

 He started his collegiate career at Citrus College in Glendora, Calif., where he was a first team all-conference kicker and punter.
 Banks played his prep ball at Bishop Amat High School in La Puente, Calif.
 He lettered in soccer as well as football.
 He was a member of Bishop Amat’s state championship team, going 51-for-51 on extra point attempts.